Smendero/Cleaning-UCI-HAR-Dataset/README.txt

 Data from train and test subjects were merged and averages by subject id and type of activity were used to summarize the data.

+The files included in the tidy dataset are:

+README.txt

+CodeBook.Rmd

+CodeBook.md

+run_analysis.R

 The tidy data set created with the run_analysis.R script summarizes the mean of select variables for each subject for different activities.
 The script is annotated to inform readers on the data download, merger, relabeling and tidying.